PaarthB/CI-CD-Jenkins/README.md

-# Generic CI-CD Platform Jenkins
+# Generic CI-CD Platform Jenkins :shipit:
 ![Image](/Pipeline.png?raw=true "Generic CI/CD Pipeline Jenkins")
 - Includes a python program <i>snvModified.py</i> which helps in creating a generic <b>CI/CD</b> platform for the entire SCM (<u>SVN</u>) and dynamically trigger builds for each of the modified projects.